- Learn about characteristics of effective professional staff members.

 - Discuss the four developmental stages of teachers.

 - Identify practices that reflect professionalism in your work as a staff member.

-Developing your sense of professionalism does not happen overnight.
-On the contrary, it is a process that involves a wide range of experiences.
+Developing your sense of professionalism is a process that does not happen overnight.
+It involves a wide range of experiences.
 Just like when you are learning a new skill, you have to invest time and effort in getting information, practicing new things, and interacting with other individuals.
 Nurturing your professionalism requires ongoing work, energy, and commitment.
 As you think about developing your sense of professionalism, remember that each staff member is an individual.
 In your daily interactions with children, youth, families, and colleagues, you always bring who you are: your interests, your personality, your temperament, your background experiences, and your special abilities and talents.

 Characteristics of Effective Professional Staff Members

 Professionals who work directly with children and their families have a special obligation to present themselves in ways that benefit those they serve.
 Some values that are foundational to professions based on human relationships are caring, compassion, empathy, respect for others, and trustworthiness, according to Stephanie Feeney, author of Professionalism in Early Childhood Education.
 Effective professional staff members above all are dedicated to serving the needs of children, youth, and families they work with.
 Your program should have a clearly articulated shared mission and philosophy that is demonstrated by everyone who works in the program and that all staff understand.
 It is vital to familiarize yourself with this mission and philosophy.

 Essential elements of professional behavior include knowledge and skills about a field, communication and relationship skills, work ethic, professional ethics, accountability, equitable practices, and passion for growth.
 Each of these elements is further discussed below.

 Knowledge and Skills